Arkansas City, Arkansas

-Arkansas City (/ˈɑːrkənsɔː/) is a town in Desha County, Arkansas, United States.
-The population was 376 at the 2010 census.
-The town is the county seat of Desha County.
+Arkansas City (/ˈɑːrkənsɔː/) is a town in and the county seat of Desha County, Arkansas, United States.
+The town population was 376 at the 2020 census.
+With a population of 345 at the 2024 Census estimate, it is the least populous county seat in Arkansas.
 Arkansas City Commercial District, located at Desoto Avenue and Sprague Street, is listed on the National Register of Historic Places.
-With a population of 345 at the 2024 Census estimate, it is the least populous county seat in Arkansas.

 History

 Arkansas City, since 1879 the county seat of Desha County, was incorporated by the Chicot County Court on September 12, 1873, being then, and for some years later, in Chicot County.
 From 1879, it grew into a thriving riverport for the next forty years.
 It had a natural harbor for steamboats and two railways, as well as fourteen saloons and three sawmills.
 An opera house was moved to Arkansas City in 1891.
 The building was also used as an unofficial "town hall"; at other times it became a ballroom, and citizens danced to music of groups from Memphis, Tennessee.

 Until the flood of 1927, Arkansas City was an important commercial and cultural center and one of the most important ports on the Mississippi River.
 The flood devastated the settlement.
 More than 2,000 people had to be rescued.
 As a result, the riverport closed and made the railroads unnecessary.